-PA Nepal is a grassroots organization that aims to provide care to prisoners and their dependent children.
-It was founded in 2000 by Indira Ranamagar, who first began working with prisoners in 1990 alongside human rights activist Parijat.
+PA Nepal is a grassroot organization that aims to provide care to prisoners and their dependent children.
+It was founded in 2000 by Indira Ranamagar, who first began working with prisoners in 1990 along with human rights activist “Parijat”.

 PA Nepal’s ethos focuses on keeping families in contact while ensuring that innocent children are not forced to endure the traumas of prison.
 To this effect, our objectives are:

 To provide a safe, secure and positive environment for the children of prisoners.

 To ensure the reintegration of children into their families and local regions when appropriate.

 To promote and support income generation for vulnerable individuals affected by imprisonment.

 To advocate for prisoners’ basic rights and human rights and ensure their welfare.

 To improve the life skills and opportunities of the most vulnerable ex-prisoners and their dependents.

 To reduce crime by engaging individuals in meaningful activities.